Understanding Dementia Course

 Wellbeing, and how to identify and manage stress if you're a carer.

-View the part 3 presentation (.ppt)
+View the part 3 Care Wellbeing presentation (ppt)

 Part 4 - Carer Wellbeing